 Another mistake to avoid is leaving it half in, half out of the bunker.
 No matter what the angle of the rake, if a ball comes it rest against it, the resulting lie is likely to be be very difficult.
 Take a moment to think about whether you'd like your ball to be lodged under the lip before you leave the rake half in, half out.

-For me, the answer to this question for years was to leave the rake on a flat area in the middle of the bunker.
-My feeling was that this would be where it would least negatively impact play.
-However, after some careful thought, it became clear there are some issues with this.
+My policy for years was that I would leave the rake on a flat area in the middle of the bunker.
+My feeling was that this would be where it would least impact play negatively.
+However, after some mature reflection, it became clear there are some issues with this.

 Firstly, by virtue of it being in the area of the trap where the ball is most likely to gather, you are increasing the chances of it impacting play.
 Secondly, to leave the rake in the middle of the bunker, you'll almost certainly need to throw it back in after you've raked your footprints.
 If the rake bounces, you'll create indentations in the sand that another ball could come to rest in.
 Finally, if a player has to retrieve the rake from the middle of a big bunker before then going to another area to play his or her shot (and rake their footprints), it could delay play.

 Whilst there is no rule relating to where bunker rakes should be left, on The R&A website, there is a recommendation to leave it outside at the point of least interference.

 We think this means, if possible, leaving it parallel to the line of play and far enough away from the bunker so that if it comes into contact with a ball, it doesn't leave the player in a really difficult position (ie. playing from a steep, hanging lie).

 As we have already said, there is clearly no perfect position to leave a bunker rake.
 Above all, our advice would be simply to consider those playing the course after you.
 Make a judgement call on where to leave it so that if a ball does comes to rest against it, the resulting shot isn't unfairly difficult.